How to eat delightful (but sometimes messy) finger foods

 Watermelon.
 When served in slices and with seeds, hold the watermelon with a paper napkin if provided, in your hand and drop seeds into a cupped hand and place on your plate or inside a paper napkin to discard.
 If the watermelon is served cubed and in a bowl, then eat the watermelon cubes with a fork.

 Corn-on-the-cob.
 Butter and season (salt & pepper) only several rows at a time and eat with your hands.
-Don't eat like an old-fashioned typewriter – a row at a time.
+Eat a row or two at a time - slowly.
+Eating a row neatly from left to right is preferable to eating in a circle as you twirl your cob of corn.
 And don’t butter the entire ear of corn at once - you will create a mess.
 If you are lucky, you'll be provided handles to push into each end of the ear of corn and use those to pick up your ear of corn.
 If not, use your fingers.

 Barbecued ribs.
 Another delicious food that is to be eaten with your fingers at outdoor parties, picnics and casual restaurants.
 We recommend not licking your fingers.
 And remember to keep your mouth area clean of the sauce.